fnando1995/INTEL_Project/README.md

 python3 run.py
 ~~~

+Most of the parameters are path to a especific file like video, figure (for regions) or text file
+to save the information of the counting.

-You will be using default values to load network in CPU. check the directories for the files.
+If you do not change the default settings, you will be using default values to load network in
+CPU. check the directories for the files.

 ![alt text](data/images/img3.png "system")
 ###### note: This project is devised to work at MYRIAD VPU, but in case that mounting the rasp+NCS2+CAM takes to much time, this DEMO also work with intel CPU.